 Sources: The British Printer, Volume 12, 1899; wikipedia

 Published a numbered series of tinted photo-cards of Berlin.

 - Verlag & Lichtdruck v.
 Knackstedt & Näther, Hamburg.

 Knackstedt & Näther, photographers and printers, 106 Eppendorferlandstrasse, Hamburg.
-Founded 30 September 1889 by Wilhelm Georg Ludwig (Louis) Knackstedt (1865 to 10 June 1916) and Hermann Gustav Näther (1866 to after 1925)27.
+Founded 30 September 1889 by Wilhelm Georg Ludwig (Louis) Knackstedt (1865 to 10 June 1916) and Hermann Gustav Näther (1866 to after 1925).
 Naether left the business around 1893 leaving Knackstedt as the sole owner and he added collotype printing.
 Around 1904 Arthur Schwarz, head of Neue Photographische Gesellschaft (qv), the leading bromide photo manufacturer and Knackstedt formed The Rotograph Co., New York (qv).
 Schwarz was president, Knackstedt vice-president.
 Another joint-venture between NPG and K+N was the Austrian postcard company Photobrom.
 In 1906 some 60% of K+N’s production was exported (mostly to U.S.A.).
 Their 290 workers printed 100 million cards per year.
 In March 1909 K+N was converted into a limited company with business capital of 800,000 Marks.
-On 2 May 1910 K+N declared insolvency with debts equal to the business capital28.
-K&N printed cards for Carl van den Boogaart of Wiesbaden (qv). and Karl F Wunder (qv) of Hanover and Pallis & Kotzias (qv) of Athens.
+On 2 May 1910 K+N declared insolvency with debts equal to the business capital.
+K&N printed cards for Carl van den Boogaart of Wiesbaden (qv), Karl F Wunder (qv) of Hanover and Pallis & Kotzias (qv) of Athens.